A Unified Framework for High-Dimensional Analysis of M-Estimators with Decomposable Regularizers: Problem Formulation and Some Key Properties

 We will see in the sequel that for many loss functions, it is possible to prove that with high probability the first-order Taylor series error satisfies a lower bound of the form

-where $\kappa_1, \GARTWO$ are positive constants, and $g(\numobs, \pdim)$ is a function of the sample size $\numobs$ and ambient dimension $\pdim$, decreasing in the sample size.
-For instance, in the case of $\ell_1$-regularization, for covariates with suitably controlled tails, this type of bound holds for any least squares loss with the function $g(\numobs, \pdim) = \frac{\log \pdim}{\numobs}$; see equation~\eqref{EqnGarvesh} to follow.
-For generalized linear models and the $\ell_1$-norm, a similar type of bound is given in equation~\eqref{EqnSahandGLM}.
-We also provide a bound of this form for the least-squares loss group-structured norms in equation~\eqref{EqnREGroupGeneral}, with a different choice of the function $g$ depending on the group structure.
+where $\kappa_1, \GARTWO$ are positive constants and $g(\numobs, \pdim)$ is a function of the sample size $\numobs$ and ambient dimension $\pdim$, decreasing in the sample size.
+For instance, in the case of $\ell_1$-regularization, for covariates with suitably controlled tails, this type of bound holds for the least squares loss with the function $g(\numobs, \pdim) = \frac{\log \pdim}{\numobs}$; see equation (\ref{EqnGarvesh}) to follow.
+For generalized linear models and the $\ell_1$-norm, a similar type of bound is given in equation (\ref{EqnSahandGLM}).
+We also provide a bound of this form for the least-squares loss group-structured norms in equation (\ref{EqnREGroupGeneral}), with a different choice of the function $g$ depending on the group structure.

-A bound of the form~\eqref{EqnSahand} implies a form of restricted strong convexity as long as $\Reg{\delpar}$ is not ``too large'' relative to $\|\delpar\|$.
-In order to formalize this notion, we define a quantity that relates the error norm and the regularizer:
+A bound of the form (\ref{EqnSahand}) implies a form of restricted strong convexity as long as ${\Regplain(\delpar)}$ is not ``too large'' relative to $\|\delpar\|$.
+In order to formalize this notion, we define a quantity that relates the error norm and the regularizer: \begin{defns}[(Subspace compatibility constant)] For any subspace $\ModelSet$ of $\real^\pdim$, the \textit{subspace compatibility constant} with respect to the pair $(\Regplain, {\|\cdot\|})$ is given by